Raffaello/threedangles/README.md

 - [ ] various compiler switches

 #### Note on compilers
-It looks like compilers are already using some SIMD from default C/C++ code.
+Compilers are capable of using SIMD / Vectorization from default C/C++ code.

 - [ ] add specific compiler options on CMAKE configuration, to enhanche performances.